 Our Key Species are those small mammals that are ranked as the world’s most Evolutionary Distinct and Globally Endangered (EDGE).
 These species represent a significant amount of unique evolutionary history and are among the ‘weirdest and most wonderful species on the planet’.
 Ranging from the bizarre Hispaniolan and Cuban solenodons, two of the few venomous mammals in the world – to the Kha-nyou or Laotian Rock-rat, a species so ancient it is considered a ‘living fossil’ – to the Dinagat Bushy-tailed Cloud Rat, which has only been seen a handful of times in history.

 But these species are under great threat and many are on the brink of extinction.
 And we know very little about them in order to decide how best they can be conserved and to convince donors that they can be saved.
-Working in collaboration with ZSL’s EDGE of Existence programme, we are recruiting SMSG Key Species Coordinators which are being supported to further investigate their population status, to identify their main threats and to champion their conservation
+Working in collaboration with ZSL’s EDGE of Existence programme, we are recruiting SMSG Key Species Champions which are being supported to further investigate their population status, to identify their main threats and to champion their conservation

 As a start, we are focusing on the small mammals which appear on the Top 100 EDGE small mammal list, including 26 species of rodent, shrew, gymnure and solenodon.
 Click on the photos below to find out about our Key Species and the people working to study and save them.